 An AI model in the repository is selected for the AI media service by the network application, and sent to the delivery function for delivery to the UE.

 The AI model delivery function sends the AI model data to the UE via the 5GS.
-This delivery function may also contain functionalities related to QoS requests and monitoring.
+This delivery function may also contain functionalities related to QoS requests and monitoring, as well as those related to the optimization or compression of AI model data.

 In the UE: